Bobbakov/orderGenerator/README.md

-# orderGenerator
+# Market simulation
-## This library allows the user to create order-based financial markets, add agents, and evaluate the effects of combinations of agents on measures such as volatility, agents-profits and more.
+## This module allows you to do simulate financial markets.
+## You can easily initiate order-based markets, add agents with various strategies, and evaluate the actions of agents on measures such as volatility, profits and more.

 ## What the project does
 This library allows the user to create order-based financial markets, add agents, and evaluate the effects of combinations of agents on measures such as volatility, agents-profits and more.